Introduction:

 Habitat Destruction and Fragmentation

-One of the most concerning consequences of urbanization is the displacement of native plants and animals.
-As natural habitats are cleared for construction purposes.
-This can lead to population declines and even extinction for endangered species that cannot adapt to these changes.
+Well-known is the displacement of indigenous plant and animal species when natural spaces are cleared out for construction.
+This can lead to significant decline in populations and even extinction for species that cannot adjust to the changes.

 Unregulated Visitation & Lack of Awareness

-Readers are kindly requested to visit the official website of the Kas Plateau Forest Management Committee and read the official instructions regarding the conservation of Kas Plateau.
+Visitors are asked to visit the official website of the Kas Plateau Forest Management Committee and read the guidelines for the conservation of Kas Plateau.

 Conclusion: